 Each of these items are created in my little light-filled garden studio on the River Lea on the outskirts of London.
 I design, pattern cut and fit, then make up each garment using carefully sourced textiles and high quality notions.
 Pairing minimal silhouettes with playful details and fanciful twists, I gravitate towards dark and neutral colours and incorporate hand finishing into all of my pieces.

-As a teenage wannabe punk I dabbled in seamstressing; cobbling together faux fur dresses and sewing zippers into the seams of my trousers.
+As a teenage wannabe punk I dabbled in seamstressing, cobbling together faux fur dresses and sewing zippers into the seams of my trousers.
 I was first drawn to bespoke tailoring when I moved to London in 2011.
-I enrolled in an east London college that offered a specialist tailoring program, and then went on to Savile Row to learn trouser making.
-As I whiled away the hours stitching by hand in a basement workroom, I daydreamed about all the things I wanted to make and wear.
-I felt restricted by tradition but was absorbed by the romance and methodology of the craft, and the functionality and longevity of the clothing being created.
+I enrolled in an east London college that offered a specialist tailoring program, and then briefly went on to Savile Row to learn trouser making.
+As I whiled away the hours stitching by hand in the basement workroom, I daydreamed of all the things I wanted to make and wear.
+I felt restricted by tradition but absorbed by the romance and methodology of the craft, and the functionality and longevity of the garments.

-My aim is to find the balance between traditional and modern methods of making, in order to craft expressive, durable clothing that can be worn every day.
-I am inspired by travel, literature, film, subculture and the characters I meet.
+My aim is to find the balance between traditional and modern methods of making, in order to craft expressive, durable clothing that can be worn with ease in every day life.